sophie-thomson/TasteSENsation/README.md

   - [BUG: Enabling order by or sort by ranking in RecipeList #51](https://github.com/sophie-thomson/TasteSENsation/issues/51)
   - [BUG: Multiple Validation errors using Summernote Widget #55](https://github.com/sophie-thomson/TasteSENsation/issues/55)
   - [BUG: Validation Errors Issue with AllAuth Signup Form #56](https://github.com/sophie-thomson/TasteSENsation/issues/56)

+- There appears to be a console error triggered on the recipe_detail page for the js used to add an event listener to the editRatingBtn to run the showRatingForm function.
+The error is noted below but the showRatingForm function is working without error, so I am not sure how to go about resolving this error.
+I have tried moving the Const editRatingBtn variable inside a DOMContentLoaded parameter, but this did not sole the issue.
+As it is not causing any issues with the functionality I have left this console error unresolved.
+  - Console Error: Uncaught TypeError: Cannot read properties of null (reading 'addEventListener') for line 38 of script.js

 ## Validation